How You Can Stop Spreading Whirling Disease in Alberta

 This disease is not harmful to humans or other mammals but can have significant effects on some fish populations.
 It can be transmitted from infected locations to other water bodies:

-- through equipment used for swimming, paddling, boating, water pumping, and fishing
+- through equipment used for swimming, paddling, boating, water pumping, fishing, and scuba diving

 - through infected fish and fish parts